 Usually, infantile spasms occur in infants with serious brain disorders and developmental abnormalities that often have already been recognized.
 These disorders may include

 Spasms begin with a sudden, rapid, tonic contraction of the trunk and limbs, sometimes for several seconds.
 Spasms range from subtle head nodding to contraction of the whole body.
 They involve flexion, extension, or, more often, both (mixed).
-The spasms usually occur in clusters, often several dozens, in close succession; they occur typically after children wake up and occasionally during sleep.
+The spasms usually occur in clusters, often several dozen, in close succession and occur typically after children wake up and occasionally during sleep.
 Sometimes at first, they are mistaken for startles.

-Developmental defects are usually present.
+Developmental delays (see Childhood Development) are usually present.
 In the first stages of the disorder, developmental regression can occur (eg, children may stop smiling or lose the ability to sit up or roll over).

 Rate of premature death ranges from 5 to 31% and is related to the etiology of the infantile spasms.

-Previous history (eg, neonatal hypoxic-ischemic encephalopathy) and/or symptoms and signs suggest the diagnosis in some children.
-Physical and neurologic examinations are done, but often no pathognomonic findings are identified except in tuberous sclerosis.
+Previous history (eg, neonatal hypoxic-ischemic encephalopathy) and/or symptoms and signs suggest the diagnosis of infantile spasms in some children.
+Physical and neurologic examinations are done, but often no pathognomonic findings are identified except in tuberous sclerosis complex.